nikolayga/k-explorer/README.md

 ## Run

-1. Create MySql database and run sql dumn - dump.sql
+1. Create MySql database and run sql dump - dump.sql
 2. npm start

 Open http://localhost:3000 to view it in the browser.